 If you’re thinking about putting money into super, keep in mind that if you exceed the super cap limits, additional tax and penalties may apply.

-If you’re an AMP customer, you can set up notifications in My AMP to let you know when you’re nearing your limit.
+If you’re an AMP customer, you can set up notifications via the My AMP mobile and tablet app to let you know when you’re nearing your limit.

 The value of your investment in super can go up and down, so before making contributions, make sure you understand any risks associated with your chosen investment options.